KenKundert/quantiphy/README.rst

 a computer.

-*QuanitiPhy* makes it easy to read and generate numbers with units and scale factors so you do not have to choose between human and computer reabililty.
+*QuanitiPhy* makes it easy to read and generate numbers with units and scale factors so you do not have to choose between human and computer readability.
 For example, the above tables could be read with the following (the must be tweaked somewhat to handle tables 2 and 3):

 .. code-block:: python